harrycresswell/harry/content/things.md

 ## Active projects

-[Practical Hugo](https://practicalhugo.com) is a course on building leaner, faster, more resilient websites with [Hugo](/topics/hugo).
-I plan to release the first season later this year.
+[Practical Hugo](https://practicalhugo.com) is a course on building fast, resilient, content-based websites using the static site generator [Hugo](/topics/hugo).

 [cu.css](https://cu.harrycresswell.com) is a lightweight CSS boilerplate that will help you build websites fast, using CUBE CSS and Utopia fluid design.